birelian/spring-boot-random-exception-thrower/README.md

     }
     ```

 5. Annotate with `@MisterBean` the methods you want to test.
+A probability factor may be set by using the
+`probabilityFactor` attribute.
+A probability factor of X will result in a 1/X probability of throwing the exception.
+If
+probability factor is not set default probability factor will be used.
+Note that the default probability factor has to
+be a positive value.
+You may try to configure a negative or zero value and see what happens :)

-6. Configure, in the `application.properties`, the exceptions that may be thrown and the message that should be used to
+6. Configure, in the `application.properties`, the exceptions that may be thrown, the message that should be used to
-create them:
+create them and the default probability factor:
     ```
     misterBean.exceptions=java.lang.NullPointerException,java.io.FileNotFoundException
-    misterBean.exceptionMessage=Powered by the useless Mister Bean application
+    misterBean.exceptionMessage=Powered by the useless Mister Bean application misterBean.defaultProbabilityFactor=2
     ```
-7. Launch yout application and see what happens.
+7. Launch your application and see what happens.

 ### ToDo
 + Ability to override the exception list in the annotation `@MisterBean` itself.